Obesity and Chronic Illness Committee

 The committee's 3-year Action Plan provides the details.

 To learn more or to join the committee, email one of the co-chairs (above) or contact Erika Samoff, the Partnership Coordinator, at esamoff AT dconc DOT gov or 919-560-7833.

 The Obesity and Chronic Illness committee meets on the Second Wednesday of each month from 8:30-10:00 in the Human Services Complex at the Durham County Health Department (414 E. Main Street).
 Take the nearest elevator to the third floor; once there, you will be escorted to the Board of Health meeting room.
 Our meetings generally include updates from the various working groups, discussions on future collaborations, and opportunities to partner on grants.

 Meetings are open to the public.
 Community members are encouraged to attend.
 You can find the meeting calendar here

 Recent accomplishments include:

-- Bull City Summer Streets closed one mile of downtown Durham’s streets to motorized vehicles and opened them to biking, walking, playing and physical activity
+- Bull City Play Streets events close downtown Durham’s streets to motorized vehicles and open them to biking, walking, playing and physical activity